Flood warnings in place after record rains soak eastern U.S.

 Severe storms in Florida were thought to have contributed to an explosion and fire at a jail late on Wednesday that killed two inmates and injured about 150 guards and other inmates.

-Heavy rain in New Jersey, where a one-day record of 4.03 inches (10.24 cm) was set for Trenton, caused the Cooper and Delaware rivers to overflow.
+Heavy rain in New Jersey, where a one-day record of 4.03 inches was set for Trenton, caused the Cooper and Delaware rivers to overflow.

 In Camden, New Jersey, water rose several hundred yards (meters) onto the Delaware waterfront.
 Camden County rescue teams had to help save several stranded motorists, county spokesman Dan Keashen said.